 Theorem 5.6.
 Let G be a finite group.
-Then $sSet^G$ and $Top^G$ satisfy the strong commutative monoid axiom.
+Then $sSet^G$ and Top^G satisfy the strong commutative monoid axiom.

 Proof.
-We begin with $sSet^G$ .
-Note that just as for sSet, cofibrations are monomorphisms.
-Thus, the same proof as for sSet applies.
-In particular, when applying Farjoun's trick on $(X^n)^H$ where $H < \Sigma_n$ , we simply use the fact that the G action and the $\Sigma_n$ action commute.
+We begin with $sS et^G$.
+Note that just as for sS et, cofibrations are monomorphisms.
+Thus, the same proof as for sS et applies.
+In particular, when applying Farjoun's trick on $(X^n)^H$ where $H < \Sigma_n$, we simply use the fact that the G action and the Σ_n action commute.

 5.3.
 Symmetric Spectra.
-The obstruction noticed by Gaunce Lewis and discussed in [29] guarantees that commutative monoids in the usual model structure on symmetric spectra cannot inherit a model structure, because the unit is cofibrant and because the fibrant replacement functor is symmetric monoidal.
+The obstruction noticed by Gaunce Lewis and discussed in [Lew91] guarantees that commutative monoids in the usual model structure on symmetric spectra cannot inherit a model structure, because the unit is cofibrant and because the fibrant replacement functor is symmetric monoidal.
 This second property cannot be changed, but there are model structures on symmetric spectra in which the unit is not cofibrant.
-The positive model structure was introduced in [27] and [34] and this model structure breaks the cofibrancy of the sphere by insisting that cofibrations be isomorphisms in level 0 (though in other levels they are the same as the usual cofibrations of symmetric spectra).
-In [48], Shipley found a more convenient model structure which is now called the positive flat model structure.
+The positive model structure was introduced in [HSS00] and [MMSS01] and this model structure breaks the cofibrancy of the sphere by insisting that cofibrations be isomorphisms in level 0 (though in other levels they are the same as the usual cofibrations of symmetric spectra).
+In [Shi04], Shipley found a more convenient model structure which is now called the positive flat model structure.
 In this model structure the cofibrations are enlarged to contain the monomorphisms, and then the condition in level 0 is applied.
-The result is a model structure in which commutative ring spectra inherit a model structure and in which cofibrations of commutative ring spectra forget to cofibrations of spectra.
+The result is a model structure in which commutative ring spectra forget to cofibrations of spectra.

-Note that in [30], Lurie's axiom is claimed to hold for positive flat symmetric spectra.
-This is an error, as acknowledged in [32].
-Indeed, the example given in Proposition 4.2 of [48] demonstrates this failure conclusively, for both the positive and the positive flat model structures.
+Note that in [Lur09a], Lurie's axiom is claimed to hold for positive flat symmetric spectra.
+This is an error, as acknowledged in [Lur13].
+Indeed, the example given in Proposition 4.2 of [Shi04] demonstrates this failure conclusively, for both the positive and the positive flat model structures.
 We will now show that the commutative monoid axiom holds for positive flat (stable) symmetric spectra, and a slight weakening holds for positive (stable) symmetric spectra.